nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * **Q:** Where can I view the list of commands?

   **A:** You can type `help` or you can click on the 'Help' tab on the top left of the app window.

+* **Q:** Why am I unable to add a student with the same name as another student?

+  **A:** Currently our system identifies uniqueness of students by their name, hence you are unable to add students with the same name.
+We are working on an update to identify uniqueness through the combination of name and phone number which will counter this problem.